JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7891 days**.

-And here is a just a random fact -  **The reason why some people get a cowlick is because the growth of their hair is in a spiral pattern, which causes the hair to either stand straight up, or goes to a certain angle**.
+And here is a just a random fact -  **Mice will nurse babies that are not their own**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)